20 Beautiful Pictures of Bluebirds

 Male Eastern Bluebird

 “Mr. Bluebird is ready for his close-up,” says Emily Smith of Blacksburg, Virginia.
-Don’t miss 15 simply stunning photos of Northern cardinals.
+Don’t miss the best bluebird feeders and feeding tips.

 Spreading His Wings

 “This was my first opportunity to be so close to a mountain bluebird, and I think they’re beautiful,” says John Pizniur.
-Check out 15 breathtaking photos of mourning doves.
+You’ll also love these simply stunning photos of Northern cardinals.

 “I took this picture in my backyard flower bed.
 The Eastern bluebird was sitting on a special weather vane I received from my husband’s late uncle,” says Christine Ziegler.
 Don’t miss these incredibly cute chickadee pictures.